Understanding IVAs

 Problems With IVAs

 For some, an IVA could be the correct solution.
-But for many, what appears to be a straightforward solution, may leave you in more trouble than before.
+But for many, an IVA might appear to be a straightforward solution, but there are consequences you should be aware of before committing to this action.

 Getting into an IVA should be a last resort for re-paying your debts.
 Unfortunately, there are cases where persuasive insolvency practitioners have encouraged people into an IVA without properly explaining the consequences.
 Ultimately, if you do not understand the drawbacks of an IVA, your financial independence and ability to borrow in the future could be impacted negatively.